-Id. at \4.
+Id. at 4.
 Similar treatment was given to another piece of real estate.

-- IX.
+IX.
 METHODS OF TRACING COMMINGLED FUNDS.
 There are a number of approaches that have been used to trace commingled funds, in Texas as well as Federal courts, and the courts of other states, and nations that adhere to the Common Law.
-While the Federal court system, England, Canada, and Australia may seem like far-flung places to look for ideas on tracing commingled funds, in fact the tracing techniques recognized in much of the United States, have roots going back to the English Common Law. - A. THE MINIMUM BALANCE APPROACH (LIBR).
+While the Federal court system, England, Canada, and Australia may seem like far-flung places to look for ideas on tracing commingled funds, the fact is that tracing techniques recognized in many of the United States have roots going back to the English Common Law.

+A. THE MINIMUM BALANCE METHOD (LIBR).
 Texas courts have recognized a "minimum balance approach" to tracing commingled funds.
 This is a special application of the tracing rule used in other jurisdictions called the "lowest intermediate balance rule" (LIBR).
 The minimum balance approach is not used to characterize funds withdrawn from an account.
 Rather it is used to characterize funds that remain in an account.
+(This may, on occasion, impact the allocation of a withdrawal from the commingled account.)
 In the community property context, it can be envisioned by a rule that separate property funds "sink to the bottom" of an account, and all withdrawals are taken "off the top" from the community funds until they are exhausted.
 If separate property funds are later deposited into the account, they "sink to the bottom"; if community property funds are later deposited into the account, they "rise to the top," where they remain until they are withdrawn, etc.

 The court in Sibley v.
 Sibley, 286 S.W.2d 657 (Tex.
 Civ.
 App.-Dallas 1955, writ denied), applied a variation of the minimum balance approach to an account where the wife's separate property had been commingled with community property funds in an account under the husband's control.
 The court characterized the husband as being a trustee of the wife's separate property funds, and borrowed a rule from trust law that when a trustee commingles his funds with trust funds and then makes withdrawals, it is presumed that the trustee withdrew his own money first, leaving the trust funds behind.
 Applied to the facts of the case, the presumption resulted in the wife's separate property "sinking to the bottom," resulting in what was in effect the minimum balance approach tracing.
 Interestingly, once this trustee's-money-out-first rule was used to establish the character of the funds in the account, and then the check was written to buy a piece of land, the trial court did not apply a trustee's-money-out-first rule to the check.
 Instead, it applied a pro rata rule, taking separate and community funds from the account in the same ratio as the funds on deposit.
 The appellate court affirmed.
 Nonetheless, the Sibley case is famously remembered for its statement that in a mixed fund, community funds are withdrawn first before separate funds are withdrawn.
-(The trust relationship also recognized in Trevino v.
+(The trust relationship between spouses was also recognized in Trevino v.
 Trevino, 555 S.W.2d 792, 798 (Tex.
 Civ.
 App.-Corpus Christi 1977, no writ) ("Dr. Trevino managed the parties' community estate during the marriage ... and, as such, a trust relationship existed between the Doctor and his wife"), although it was not a tracing case.)
+Note that Sibley was decided at a time when women were under "the disabilities of coverture," which limited their rights to enter into contracts without their husband's consent, lending weight to the idea that the husband was like a trustee for the wife).